 Whether a large or small business, profit or non-profit, information technology is expensive.
 This expense is nonlinear as the size of the organization grows.
 That is to say, wasted IT expenses grow exponentially in larger organizations.
 A portion of this waste is a result of multiple systems with poor integration, lack of knowledge for the IT strategic road map, and IT projects missing timelines, functionality and general budget overruns.

 Bent Flyvbjerg and Alexander Budzier of Oxford’s Said Business School conducted a study and found average project overruns were around 27% although this number masked an alarming trend.
-They found one in six projects studied were black swans, with cost overrun of 200% on average, and a schedule overrun of almost 70%.
+They found one in six projects studied were black swans[ref name=”my-unique-id-1″]a term coined by Nassim Nicholas Taleb to describe high-impact events that are rare and unpredictable but in retrospect seem not so improbable[/ref], with cost overrun of 200% on average, and a schedule overrun of almost 70%.

 The term IT Governance seems to cause anxiety for those who feel it’s simply a synonym for complexity and analysis paralyses.
 Others may argue governance can appear incongruent with productivity or performance.
 Still others feel the term “governance” is applicable only to large corporations.
 Perhaps they mean large bureaucracies.
 So what is the definition for IT Governance?